alfito234/gigih-final-project/readme.md

   video_id: String,
   username: String,
   comment: String,
-  timestamp: Date
+  timestamp: Date,
 }
 ```

 ## API Structure

-The API is built using Node.js and Express.js, providing the following endpoints:
+The API is built using Node.js and Express.js.
+The API supports the following endpoints:

 ```
 GET   /videos